Being able to paint blurry backgrounds is a vital skill for many watercolor artists. There are a few different ways to go about it.

 If you paint on dry paper you get the effects you see with the red and brown strips of paint shown here.

-If you look at the brown and red strip together you can see how the edges join together.
+If you look at the brown and red strips together you can see how the edges join together.
 You get some interaction but not much.

 What you want for blurry soft backgrounds is for the paint to mix and interact.